New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 Acadia National Park, Maine

-Planning & booking your New England road trip
+Planning and booking for your New England road trip

-Here you can quickly find the most important tools for routes, rental cars, hotels and offline navigation.
+Here you'll find the most important tools for routes, rental cars, hotels, and offline navigation.
+Flexible rates and favorable cancellation policies make planning easier, especially during the peak season in autumn.

-• Compare rental cars* – reputable providers, fair fuel regulations, good one-way conditions.
+• Compare rental cars*: reputable providers, transparent terms and conditions, good options for one-way rentals.

-Transparency note: Links marked with * are affiliate links.
+Transparency notice: Links marked with an asterisk (*) are affiliate links.
 If you book through them, we receive a commission.
-However, the price remains the same for you.
+The price remains the same for you.

 Covered Bridge in Woodstock on a New England road trip in autumn

 The Covered Bridge in Woodstock.
-The Middle Bridge is located right in the town center, perfect for a New England road trip in the fall.
+The Middle Bridge is located right in the town center and makes a great stop on a New England road trip in autumn.

-In New England, covered bridges tell stories that go far beyond their architectural beauty.
-Many of these structures date back to the 19th century and were originally built to protect people and animals from rain, snow, and wind.
+In New England, covered wooden bridges often tell a story of more than just construction and craftsmanship.
+Many date back to the 19th century, and they were built to provide shelter for people and animals during rain, snow, and wind.
+The covered structure also had the practical benefit of making the wood last longer.

 Fall leaves on a New England road trip in autumn